-Good rule of thumb: if you find yourself saying “Huh?” after you read a question or answer, you need to stop and clarify.
+Good rule of thumb: if you find yourself saying “Huh?” after you read a question or answer, you need to take a few moments and clarify.

 2) Keep moving through the passages – and the questions

 Reading and re-reading confusing sections of a passage is one of the biggest causes of time problems.
 If you find yourself starting to loop over the same section, you must resist the temptation to reread over and over again.
 That section might only be relevant to a single question – or no questions at all.
 If you spend a lot of time on it, you’re likely to end up rushing later in the section and losing easy points.

 As you work through the questions, you should be doing something – anything – to work toward the answers at all times.
 If you’re so confused that you can’t even figure out how to start working through a question, leave it and move on.
 You won’t get the answer by sitting and staring.
 Very rarely do high scorers have time problems because they’re spending too much time on every question.
 More often it’s a couple of questions that drain all their time.
-If you’re spot-on everywhere else, you can afford to skip a question or two; you cannot afford to rush and get two or three questions wrong per set.
+If you’re spot-on everywhere else, you can afford to guess on a question or two; you cannot afford to rush and get two or three questions wrong per set.
 Figure out where your weak spots are, and learn to work around them.

 As a general rule, you should spend the minimum amount of time possible on easy questions while still working carefully enough not to make any careless errors.
-This is particularly true for the first few sentence completions – they are usually very straightforward, and there is absolutely no reason to spend a lot of time on them.
-Your goal is to leave yourself the maximum amount of time possible to work through the hardest questions.
-You might need it, and you might not, but better to be safe.
+Your goal is to leave yourself as much time as possible to work through the hardest questions.

 3) Do not EVER eliminate an answer because it confuses you